Communication Complexity of Exact Sampling under R\'enyi Information: Introduction

 The remainder of the paper is organized as follows.
-Section~\ref{sec:preliminaries} contains some preliminary definitions and a review of the relevant literature.
+Section~\ref{sec:preliminaries} contains some preliminary definitions and a review of the relevant literature, as well as a detailed summary of our main contributions.
 Section~\ref{sec:lowerbounds} lower bounds $L(t)$ in the exact sampling problem, and Section~\ref{sec:upperbounds} describes two communication protocols using the Poisson functional representation which closely approximate this lower bound.
-Section~\ref{sec:simulations} gives numerical comparisons of the lower and upper bounds in the cases of normal and Laplacian distributions and a discussion of the difficulty of computing $H_\alpha(K)$.
+Section~\ref{sec:asymptotics} extends our results to the asymptotic regime, and Section~\ref{sec:simulations} gives numerical comparisons of the lower and upper bounds in the cases of normal and Laplacian distributions and a discussion of the difficulty of computing $H_\alpha(K)$.